Prabhav55221/Prabhav55221.github.io/random.md

 <br>

-I could run a marathon before but I can hardly run 10 KMs now (Yes, **KMs** and not miles).
+I could run a marathon before but I can hardly run 10 KMs now.
 I try to once or twice every week, but these mostly end up being short 5K runs.
-For a 5K run, I time at 5:30 on average (sorry for the folks following this in the US <span style="color: #db3e75; font-style: italic;">(read: wrong)</span> system of measurement).
+For a 5K run, I time at 5:30 minutes/KM on average (sorry for the folks following this in the US <span style="color: #db3e75; font-style: italic;">(read: wrong)</span> system of measurement).
 **JHU is an amazing place to run** in general — the scenery never disappoints!

 ---